 Muhammad Ali’s successors did not have the funds to maintain the canal and as was the case with Suez Canal, the government gave concessions to foreign investors to operate and make money from the country’ canals.
 The Steam Tug-boat Company comprised of French investors kept the canal in shape but with the introduction of railroads in 1856, the canal’s fate was the same as that of the Erie Canal in New York, an obsolete ditch from an earlier period of transportation.

 Along its 77-kilometer length, the canal has many appearances ranging from the industrial banks in Alexandria to the cotton and wheat fields outside of the city.
 At its gate with the Nile River, the city of Mahmoudeya shares the canal’s name.
 Midstream the industrial city of Kafr El Dawwar also draws its water supply from this canal.
 The above 1880 postcard shows the canal along its countryside stretch.

-A 1947 survey of the Minet el Bassal neighborhood at he canal’s mouth still showed it flowing freely to the harbor but the railyards on the map show the main route of transportation linking the country to the sea.
+A 1947 survey of the Minet el Bassal neighborhood at the canal’s mouth still showed it flowing freely to the harbor but the railyards on the map show the main route of transportation linking the country to the sea.

-In 1952, the country’s last monarch was deposed and the military government the took power ignored the canal entirely, allowing nature and pollution to render it unusable.
+In 1952, the country’s last monarch was deposed and the military government that took power ignored the canal entirely, allowing nature and pollution to render it unusable.
 At Minat el Bassal, the canal’s mouth was covered and warehouses were built atop the former stream bed.